fi-dotnet-alumni/AlumniNetworkAPI/README.md

 ## General Information

+Group project made during Experis Academy Full-Stack Developer course.
+Courses are hosted by Noroff.
+Project members are listed on the [Contributors](#contributors) section.

 Alumni Network API is a ASP.NET Core Web API that provides endpoints for [Alumni Network](https://github.com/Tooppa/alumni-network) frontend client.

+Both Experis and Noroff have experienced difficulty in maintaining contact with past candidates to notify them of social events and gather data for quality assurance purposes.
+Primary task was to create an Alumni Network Portal to facilitate this kind of communiation.

+Users can also register their topical interests and facilitate informal social contact between members of specific groups (i.e. “Bergen Full- stack Development Winter 2022”).

 ## Technologies